 Evacuations still in place as Southern California blaze grows to more than 10,000 acres

-Santa Paula, California – Mandatory evacuations remained in place Saturday morning due to the Maria Fire, which continued to burn south of Santa Paula, a city in Southern California.
-The fire has prompted evacuation orders for nearly 11,000 people.
+Santa Paula, California – Mandatory evacuations were still in place Saturday due to the Maria Fire, which is burning south of Santa Paula in Southern California.
+The fire started Thursday and has prompted evacuation orders for nearly 11,000 people.

-The 10,720-acre fire first broke out just after 6 p.m.
-Thursday on a hilltop northwest of Los Angeles.
+The 10,720-acre fire first broke out on a hilltop northwest of Los Angeles.
 Flames could be seen for miles as the fire moved quickly through dry brush and trees, threatening a number of homes and forcing thousands to flee, CBS Los Angeles reported.

 At least three homes have been destroyed in an area with a number of large properties, ranches and orchards.
 As of Saturday morning, the blaze was zero percent contained.
 Eastern Ventura, Camarillo, Somis and Santa Paula were at risk, Ventura County fire officials said.